prezi/samhain/README.md

 Requirements
 ============

-This cookbook is currently tested against Ubuntu 14.04 only.
-Any other platforms, YMMV.
+This cookbook currently supports Ubuntu only.
+The hope is to eventually support other platforms as well.

+Assorted older Chef and Ruby conventions are intentionally used to (for now) maintain compatibility with Chef 11.

 Usage
 =====